Kenneth T. Palmer

 PhD, Pennsylvania State University

 BA, Amherst College

 Kenneth T. Palmer is Professor Emeritus of Political Science.
-He taught at the University of Maine from 1969 to 2004.
-During his retirement, Professor Palmer still teaches an occasional online course on State Politics.
 Professor Palmer’s teaching and research have focused on American State Politics, especially Maine politics, and U.S. federalism.
-He is the author of Maine Politics and Government; Changing Members: The Maine Legislature in the Era of Term Limits; The Changing Politics of Federal Grants; State Politics in the United States; The Legislative Process in Maine; and Introduction to Politics.
+Books he has authored or co-authored include Maine Politics and Government; Changing Members: The Maine Legislature in the Era of Term Limits; The Changing Politics of Federal Grants; State Politics in the United States; The Legislative Process in Maine; and Introduction to Politics.
 His articles have appeared in Publius: The Journal of Federalism, the Public Administration Quarterly, the National Civic Review, the Maine Bar Journal, the Maine Historical Society Quarterly, and the Maine Policy Review.
 He has also contributed many chapters to general works on state politics and federalism.
 He is co-editor of “Political Encyclopedia of U.S. States and Regions,” published by CQ Press in 2008.